bdelbosc/nuxeo-stacks/README.md

 ## How to add a custom Nuxeo Package ?

-In your env just edit the `./nuxeo/init-nuxeo.sh` script and add your package.
+Inside your env edit the `./nuxeo/init-nuxeo.sh` script and add your package.

+## How to customize nuxeo.conf ?

+Inside your env edit the `./nuxeo/nuxeo.conf` file.

 ## How can I deploy my env to a remote host ?